Labbadeh

-The Labbadeh (Note: Also spelled as Lebbadeh, Lubbaddah, Labbade or Labbada.) (اللبادة), is a conical brimless felt cap traditionally worn by Lebanese people.
+The Labbadeh (Note: Also spelled as Lebbadeh, Lubbaddah, Labbade or Labbada) (اللبادة) is a conical brimless felt cap traditionally worn by Lebanese men.

 It is made from sheep's wool and is usually combined with a black scarf during work and with a white silk scarf for celebratory, leisure and formal events.

 The origin of the labbadeh goes back to ancient times, depictions of it were found in Byblos, Kamid al-Lawz, Aleppo and Tel Michal.

 The fashion persisted into medieval times among the Christians of northern Mount Lebanon, where it was especially useful for its natural water-resistance against rain and providing warmth during the cold winters of the mountain.
 The labbadeh survived into the modern era still being used by some villagers as well as becoming a national symbol of Lebanon as a part of the traditional folk costume of the country.

 Etymology

-The word labbadeh comes from the Lebanese Arabic word libada which translates to "beat" or "beaten" and is a reference to the beating of wool in the process of making a labbade.
+The word labbadeh comes from the Lebanese Arabic word libada which translates to "beat" or "beaten" and is a reference to the beating of wool in the felting process of which it is made.

 Process

 The making of the labbadeh is a hand-made felting process.
 First, the wool threads must be finely separated from one another before being saturated with soap and water.
-Then, the wool threads are mixed together again and beaten until they solidify into a labbade.
+Then, the wool threads are mixed together again and beaten until they solidify into a labbadeh.
 The finished product is then soaked with water and put out to dry.